netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we didn't like:

-1. Without Processes Monitoring and Network Performance Monitoring, the solution is basic for infrastructure monitoring.
+1. Without Processes Monitoring and Network Performance Monitoring, the solution's capabilities for infrastructure monitoring are basic.
 2. Limited coverage for infrastructure technologies and physical hardware.
 3. No alerts or problems detection out of the box.
 All alerts need to be configured manually.
 4. Very limited support for monitoring operating system services (systemd-units).